warproxxx/warproxxx.github.io/_posts/2020-12-12-Bitcoin-Trend.md

 - **rsi_long_par:** [75,80,85,90]
 - **rsi_short_par:** [5,10,15,20,25,30,35]

  I tried not to make this too complicated.
 I created this method because I have found that big trades are sometimes indicative of future movements.
 RSI and loss_cap_par are used to focus on bitcoin's similar reversals. percentage_large_reversal, percentage_large, buy_percentage_large, and macd is used to focus on activities following identical trading patterns at similar times.
 Again, the test against cheating in rule creation will be the test of time.
+The rules I used is just one.
+I am confident you can similarly optimize other different strategies (because I have done it).

 I run 800 random iterations with random parameters to find the best performing parameter in the training set.
 Then I use that parameter in the test set whose result is below: